 Wise Sherpa also has experience of designing and facilitating sustainable, scalable mentoring programmes with organisations on mid to later life career transitions into successful encores.

-The benefits of working with Wise Sherpa include a personalised, pragmatic and practical approach to mentoring where you experience real progress towards your aspirations and goals.
+The benefits of working with Wise Sherpa includes; a personalised, pragmatic and practical approach to mentoring where you experience real progress towards your aspirations and goals.
 As experienced mentors, thinking partners and trusted advisors, we also love to connect people and ideas.
 We use these skills as part of our approach to effect positive outcomes for our clients.

 Our mentoring takes place either in person or virtually/on-line, is highly interactive and involves practical exercises and committed reflection and action by the client.
 To better understand the impact of working with Wise Sherpa check out the testimonials page.

-If you are interested in an initial free 30-minute discussion, please book a slot through the scheduler [to be developed] or use the details or form on our contact page to get in touch.
+If you are interested in an initial discussion, please book a slot through the scheduler [to be developed] or use the details or form on our contact page to get in touch.
 All conversations are confidential, and you are under no obligation.

-You and your mentor have an initial meeting, this can be virtual or in person to decide if you have the right “chemistry” to work together and if mentoring will help you achieve your goals.
-If you both want to progress, then you will meet either virtually or in person on a regular basis, initially to establish your goals and actions and then to ensure you deliver on them.
-Mentoring is essentially about the mentor working with the mentee to develop more effectively.
-It is a relationship designed to build confidence and support the mentee, so they are able to exercise greater control of their own development and work.
-In a business context, it can be very useful if your mentor has experience or insight into your context (this could be the type of business you are working in or founding, the industry sector etc.) so that the advice they are giving is timely, relevant and appropriate.
-The mentor will share insights or knowledge to help the mentee and speed up the process (learning curve) based on their experiences.
+You and your mentor have an initial meeting, this can be virtual or in person to decide if you have the right “chemistry” to work together.
+If you both agree you want to work together, then you will meet either virtually or in person on a regular basis.
+Mentoring is a relationship designed to build confidence and support the mentee, so that they are able to exercise greater agency in their own development, life and work.
+The mentor will share insights and knowledge to help the mentee based on their learning and experiences.
 A good mentor should also be able to signpost and link mentees into key networks, eco-systems etc that will also help accelerate the mentees journey.

 How long would the Mentor/Mentee work together?

-This is entirely up to you.
-On average it’s usually a six to twelve-month commitment as this is a reasonable time frame in which to see strong and sustainable results.
+Typically, it is a six to twelve-month commitment as this is a reasonable time frame in which to see strong and sustainable results.
 Mentoring is not a “quick fix” solution.
 There are clients who have worked with us for a number of years making continuous improvements and others who meet their specific goals in just six months.